Updated: 1st August 2021

 The impact on your retirement savings

-Obviously if you have lost your job or your income has fallen significantly due to COVID-19 being able to access up to $20,000 from your superannuation may be a critical lifeline.
+Obviously if you have lost your job or your income has fallen significantly due to COVID-19 being able to access your superannuation may be a critical lifeline.
 In making the decision to do it you need to consider a number of things including:

-Estimating the impact of withdrawing up to $20,000 from your superannuation is difficult and depends on a number of things including:
+Estimating the impact of withdrawing money from your superannuation is difficult and depends on a number of things including:

 You can use the Plan For Retirement feature in the MoneyBrilliant app to estimate the impact of making a withdrawal from your superannuation.
 Just sign up or download the MoneyBrilliant app, connect your super account and answer some questions about your age, retirement age, salary, contributions and investment options.
 You can estimate your retirement savings with and without the withdrawals and compare the difference.
 You can see more about the Plan For Retirement feature in MoneyBrilliant in this short video.